 To add either fee:

-In Corporate Office, navigate to: Administration > Advanced Settings > Commissions.
+In Corporate Admin, navigate to: Administration > Advanced Settings > Commissions.

 In the Money-Out section, enter an amount to either the Commission Payable-level Fee and Paycheck-level Fee fields.